Closed-eye hallucination: Level 4: Objects and things

 Opening the eyes returns one to the normal physical world, but still with the CEV object field overlaid onto it and present.
-In this state, it is possible to see things that appear to be physical objects in the open-eye physical world, but that aren't really there.
+In this state, it is possible to see things that appear to be physical objects in the open-eye physical world, but that are not really there.

 If we remember that the essential difference between what we call the real world and the world of imagination and hallucination is not the elements of which we build them up but the sequence in which these elements appear... then it follows that the sequences directed from without represent a limitation of the otherwise unlimited combinations of the selective forms released at random from within.

 — 20px, 20px, Jurij Moskvitin, Essay on the origin of thought.